 Kathleen is a licensed social worker and earned her Bachelor's Degree in Social Work through Saint Cloud State University.
-Kathleen has been practicing social work over ten years with older adults and adults living with mental illness in long term care settings.
-Since joining the Center for Excellence in Supported Decision Making/Protective Services, Kathleen has been able to expand her practice in social work to a broader group of clients including young adults, adults with I/DD diagnosis, and adults living with SPMI, as well as older adults.
+Kathleen has been practicing social work since 2008 with older adults and adults living with mental illness in long term care settings.
+Since joining the Center for Excellence in Supported Decision Making/Protective Services, Kathleen has been able to expand her practice in social work to serve a broader group of clients including young adults, adults with I/DD diagnosis, and adults living with SPMI, as well as older adults.

 Kathleen's passion lies in advocating for adults to maintain autonomy with a focus on dignity, quality of life, and the safest yet least restrictive options for each individual.
 Kathleen is also passionate about being a resource to professionals serving vulnerable adults as well as families and supporters.
-She continuously strives to empower individuals to make the most appropriate and informed decision.
+She continuously strives to support individuals to make the most appropriate and informed decision for themselves.

 Amanda Hudson, LSW